AG7GN/networking/hamwan-arden-home-README.md

 We'll add to the DNS server configuration to enable name resolution of AREDN devices and we'll enable masquerade NAT on the AREDN LAN interface.
 Enabling masquerade NAT will give the AREDN router the illusion that the packets are coming from a device on it's own LAN when in reality they are coming from a device on your home network.
 The NAT feature plus AREDN name resolution will allow any of your home LAN devices to access any AREDN devices by name or IP address.

 #### NAT and DNS

 Remember that table you made in the [Configure AREDN Router - Part 1](#configure-aredn-router---part-1) step?
 You're going to use it now.
 Wherever you see `<value from Line 1 in your table>` or `<value from line 2 in your table>` in the steps below, replace it with the values from your table.
-Don't include the `<>` symbols when you enter the commands.
+Don't include the `<>` symbols when you enter the values.

 1. Plug your PC into your WRS LAN port and log in to the ER-X router's web interface at `https://192.168.73.1`.
 1. Click the __CLI__ button to open the CLI.
+Alternatively, you can SSH to your ER-X router using Putty (Windows) or ssh (Mac, Linux) in the Terminal to access the CLI.
+The ER-X uses the standard ssh port 22.
 1. We'll change the IP address of the ER-X's `eth2` interface so it's in the same IP subnet as the AREDN router's LAN interface.
 Then, we'll set up masquerade NAT on this interface.
 Enter these commands in the CLI:

 		configure